 What is sleep?

-We then move into REM sleep, generally around 90 minutes after going to sleep.
-This phase is said to be essential for both mental and emotional development and is also said to be the stage in which we experience the most vivid dreams.
+- Stage 5: we then move into REM sleep, generally around 90 minutes after going to sleep.
+This phase is said to be important for both mental and emotional development and is also said to be the stage in which we experience the most vivid dreams.

-Each sleep cycle lasts around an hour and a half and to wake up feeling rested; we must experience all of the stages mentioned above.
+It is said that each sleep cycle lasts around an hour and a half, and to wake up feeling rested, we are required to experience all of the aforementioned stages.

 Sleep requirements vary from person to person, but adults should aim for between 7-9 hours each night.

-Sleep is needed for several reasons, namely to allow your body to unwind physically and recover from the day’s activities, but also to allow your heart and cardiovascular system to relax.
-Sleep is curative for your brain and enables the body to heal damaged cells.
+It is needed for several reasons, namely to allow your body to unwind physically and recover from the day’s activities, but also to give your heart and cardiovascular system the opportunity to relax.
+It is also curative for your brain and enables the body to heal damaged cells.

 What are the consequences of lack of sleep?

-Getting a decent night sleep each night should be up there with your goals to eat more healthily and increase your exercise frequency.
+Getting a decent night’s sleep each night should be high on your priority list.
 It may not be feasible to get 8 hours every night, but aim to get into a better routine and allow yourself time to relax and unwind – you’ll feel the benefits in no time!

 - Walker, M. (2018).
 Why we sleep.
 [London]: Penguin.